Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/emmc_sdmmc_fat_multi_disk/readme.md

 #### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card
 - Create a new JPEG file in the SD Card with name FILE_TOO_LONG_NAME_EXAMPLE_123.JPG

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1
+- Insert the SD card into SDMMC slot on the board
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable
 - Jumper JP9 (BOOT_DIS) should be open